 - 1/2 tsp ginger powder

-Season with 1/4 tsp each salt and pepper and stir (amount salt/pepper as original recipe is written // adjust if altering batch size).
-Add sweet potatoes, curry powder, chipotle (or cayenne) and stir.
+- Season with 1/4 tsp each salt and pepper and stir (amount salt/pepper as original recipe is written // adjust if altering batch size).
+Add sweet potatoes, curry powder, and cayenne pepper (reduce or omit for less heat).

-Add 1/4 tsp more salt and pepper and the coconut milk (amount salt/pepper as original recipe is written // adjust if altering batch size).
+- Add 1/4 tsp more salt and the coconut milk (amount salt/pepper as original recipe is written // adjust if altering batch size).
 Then cover.

-In the meantime, prep your chickpeas by tossing them in olive oil and spices and spreading evenly on a baking sheet.
+- In the meantime, prep your baked chickpeas by rinsing, draining, and toweling off until dry.
+Then toss in oil and spices and spreading evenly on a baking sheet.
 Bake for 25-30 minutes or until crispy on the outside and slightly soft on the inside.
 Remove and set aside for serving.

 - Will keep in the fridge for several days and the freezer for a month or so.